Parking Ticket Appeal

 According to college policy, disregarding of a parking ticket will result in the charging of costs to the student's account.
 These charges will be treated on the same basis as any other debt due to the College.

-Notice: The following procedure is effective with the 2010-2011 academic year.
-All persons receiving a citation have a right to appeal within 5 business days of the date of Notice of Parking ticket.
+Notice: All persons receiving a citation have a right to appeal within 5 business days of the date of Notice of Parking ticket.
 To file an appeal, complete the form and sign the statement.
 The results of an appeal will be mailed to you.

 - Late for business or personal appointment or classes Being late does not permit the driver the privilege of parking illegally!